Churro1/DND-Inventory-Manager/README.md

 ## Technical Challenges
 - Having both a DM and an adventurer side of things might be hard, so we will have to learn to make sure that if statement works haha.
 - Viewing and editing permissions based on Player or DM and cmapaign.
+- Having people be able to see other peoples stuff depending on campaign.
 - We will need to learn to use this API to get descriptions of items.

 Link to website -> https://www.dnd5eapi.co/